Davido's 2nd baby mama reacts after singer posted conversation with daughter

 You Guys Are Very Weird: Davido’s 2nd Baby Mama Reacts After Singer Posted Funny Conversation With Daughter

-- Davido has taken to social meidia to share a hilarious conversation he had on message with his 4-year-old daughter, Hailey
+- Davido had a hilarious conversation with his 4-year-old daughter, Hailey, and he shared it with his followers

-- Hailey didn't exactly reply any of her father's text but he seemed to have enjoyed the fact that she replied regardless
+- Hailey didn't exactly reply any of her father's texts but he seemed to have enjoyed the fact that she replied regardless

 - Shortly after that, his second baby mama and Hailey's mum, Amanda took to social media to slam some Nigerians